 The admirable relationship between Saudi Arabia and Pakistan has been strong historically and the two countries are on extremely friendly terms.
-During recent times, both countries have exchanged high-level delegates and have brought together ideas on how to further expand the cooperation in education, trade, tourism, agriculture and communications.
-Saudi Arabia is also currently facilitating trade relation developments with the Gulf Cooperation Council Countries (GCC), which hold a free trade agreement with Pakistan.[irp]
+During recent times, both countries have exchanged high-level delegates and have brought together ideas on how to further expand the cooperation in education, trade, tourism, agriculture, and communications.

 - Most importantly, Makkah and Madina are in Saudi Arabia and each Muslim has a strong association with these cities.

-- Secondly, Saudi Arabia has been helping from a long time in its difficulties.
+- Secondly, Saudi Arabia has been helping for a long time in its difficulties.
 Whenever Pakistan needs anything, they look at Saudi Arabia for the aid and Saudi Arabia never disappoints them.

 - There are more than 2 million Pakistanis living in Saudi Arabia and a threat to Saudi Arabia is a threat to these Pakistanis.
 Long Live Saudi Arabia!